Efficient Algorithms for A Class of Stochastic Hidden Convex Optimization and Its Applications in Network Revenue Management: Computational Experiments and Results

-In this subsection, we further compare our proposed methods to other control policies in the existing literature in two aspects: expected revenue and computation time.
-We consider the more practical setting under binomial random show-ups as mentioned in the experimental setup.
-As a result, the function $f$ is only component-wise convex rather than convex as required in our theory.
-Nevertheless, we still apply these algorithms and report the results.
+\textbf{Comparison to Other Control Policies.} In the following, we compare proposed methods to other control policies in the existing literature in two aspects: expected revenue and computation time.
+We consider {an alternative} setting under binomial random show-ups as mentioned in the experimental setup.
+Thus the function $f$ is only component-wise convex rather than convex as required in our theory.
+We still apply our algorithms and report the results.